SummaryRead the full fact sheet

 - Other environmental factors – these may include running surfaces that are too loose and unstable (for example, sand), , environmental obstacles such as low-hanging tree branches, or sunburn.

 Some tips to help prevent injuries include:

 - Warm up before running.
-Include plenty of slow and sustained stretches.
+Include plenty of slow, dynamic and sustained stretches.
 Make sure you thoroughly stretch the muscles in your thighs and calves.